Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

 ### Prerequisites

 An authentication token is required to access the API gateway and to use the `sat` command.
-See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the System Admin Toolkit (SAT) product documentation.
+See the "SAT Authentication" section of the HPE Cray EX System Admin Toolkit (SAT) product stream documentation (S-8031) for instructions on how to acquire a SAT authentication token.

 ### Procedure